kubermatic/docs/content/kubermatic/main/tutorials-howtos/monitoring-logging-alerting/master-seed/customization/thanos.md

 Below page outlines
 1. Installation of Thanos components in your Kubernetes cluster via Helm chart
 1. Customization of KKP Prometheus chart to augment Prometheus pod with Thanos sidecar
-2. Customize KKP prometheus chart values to monitor and get alerts for Thanos components
+1. Customization of KKP Prometheus chart values to monitor and get alerts for Thanos components

 ## Install thanos chart